 Three benthic invertebrate samples were taken at each stream reach at meters 15, 45 and 75, or the closest area with non-boulder substrate.
-Samples were collected once per year over the course of one week using a Surber sampler with a .09 m2 sampling area.
+Samples were collected once per year over the course of one week using a Surber sampler with a 0.09 m2 sampling area.
 Substrate was disturbed to a depth of approximately four inches for one minute.
 The sample was then preserved in 95% ethanol for identification and enumeration in the lab.

 In the lab, the three benthic samples per reach were combined into a single pooled sample for each reach.
 The pooled sample was then subsampled using a Caton tray.
-Squares 130 the area of the Caton tray were randomly sampled until the cutoff of 300 individuals or greater was reached.
-Benthic invertebrates were then identified down to genus or the lowest taxonomic unit (LTU) for cryptic taxa such as Chironomidae primarily using Merritt, Cummins, & Berg (2008).
+Squares 130 of? the area of the Caton tray were randomly sampled until the cutoff of 300 individuals or greater was reached.
+Benthic invertebrates were then identified down to genus or the lowest taxonomic unit (LTU) for cryptic taxa such as Chironomidae primarily following Merritt, Cummins, & Berg (2008).
 Counts from subsamples were then converted to densities using the following formula:

 13*s*0.09